d0cd/vectre-evaluation/README.md

 - Do not manually edit stuff in the `generated-*` subdirectories.
 These will likely be overwritten.
 - If you would like to manually experiment, maintain your code in the `edited-*` subdirectories.

+## Notes
+- Vectre, by design, is ISA and platform agnostic.
+Rather, a user can specify these via the appropriate platform definitions.
+In this work we target RISCV architectures.
+- The scripts use VeriV (riscverifier) to generate program definitions.
+One can add a backend to the disassembler of their choice to generate appropriate program definitions for their desired ISA.